 The problems of EG have generated debate about the driving forces that determine economic growth and development.
 If EG is a dynamic process, then there are factors in the same proportion to predict future strength.
 Classical economists see the determinant of EG as driven by investment and an increase in production capacity.
-In the 20th century, neo-classical economists identified three causes for the rise and fall of a country's economy, namely capital, labor, and growth itself.
+In the 20th century, neoclassical economists identified three causes for the rise and fall of a country's economy, namely capital, labor, and growth itself.
 This is sufficient to explain the performance of EG in capitalist countries.
 The more rapid the use of these factors, the greater the EG (Piętak, 2014; Cascio & Lewis, 2012).

 EG theory explicitly addresses equilibrium dynamics and tries to answer acceptable questions about the types of use of the available factors of production, thus providing sustainability for the increase in real GDP per capita in the long run.
-The level of EG can be achieved with the greatest possible increase through efficiently and effectively used the production factors-used-and efficiently and effectively.
-The biggest weakness of the neo-classical EG theory is the failure to respond to a number of problems that occur due to technological change.
+The level of EG can be achieved with the greatest possible increase through efficiently and effectively used production factors.
+The biggest weakness of the neo-classical EG theory is the failure to respond to several problems that occur due to technological change.
 As an illustration, at present it seems as if it is collapsing, thus making the workforce more productive (Cvetanović et al., 2011; Soyer et al., 2020).